 1. Why is an applicant required to file Request for Examination in India?

-The process of examination is not an automatic process like publication, and the Applicant is required to file a request for initiating the process of examination.
-After receiving the Request for Examination (RFE), the patent application is then transferred by the Controller to the patent examiner.
-An Applicant is required to file a Request for Examination within 48 months from the date of priority or filing whichever is earlier.
+The process of examination unlike the process of publication is not automatic.
+In the process of examination, the Applicant is essentially required to file a request for initiating the process of examination.
+After receiving the Request for Examination (RFE), the patent application is thereafter transferred by the Controller to the patent examiner.
+Pursuant to this process, the Applicant is required to file an RFE within a time period of 48 months from either the date of priority or the date of filing whichever is earlier.

-2. Who can file a Request for Examination?
+2. Who can file a Request for Examination in India?

 3. What is the Process for filing the Request for Examination?